-In the first round of Outlaw Big Tire Scott Jost in his first generation Camaro lost control when he was racing Phillip Weaver in his blue GTO.
+In the first round of Outlaw Big Tire, Scott Jost in his first-generation Camaro lost control when he was racing Phillip Weaver in his blue GTO.
 Jost bounced off his wall which sent him slamming into Phillip’s wall after the initial impact.
-After the crash, Jost exited his car unharmed as the safety equipment did its job in keeping him safe in during his wild ride.
-During the Outlaw Small Tire class final, Cody Jones spun giving the win to Brent Self and the $10,000 prize.
+After the crash, Jost exited his car unharmed as the safety equipment did its job in keeping him safe during his wild ride.
+During the Outlaw Small Tire class final, Cody Jones spun giving the win and the $10,000 prize to Brent Self.

 Kayla Morton shook the tires against Jared Winger during the Outlaw Big Tire final, giving Winger the Outlaw Big Tire win and the $10,000 purse.
 “Tire shake got me and shook the main power switch off.
 I was a dead fish in the water,” Morton explained.